Student, Kobe University, Japan

 His final-year workplace experience also enhanced his experience of university live, Taylor says.

 “For my workplace experience, I worked for a company over a period of four months.
 I gained a range of experience in business management, economics, and business strategies – skills that are completely new to my area of study.”

 Taylor was twice awarded the Prime Minister’s Scholarship for Asia and also received a study grant from the Asia New Zealand Foundation to support his time on student exchange.
 He came second in the JSANZ national university level Japanese speech contest, and won the international prize from Technos College in Tokyo.

-He says his success is down to simple perseverance, and plans to continue on to postgraduate study as well as more time in Japan.
+He says his success is down to simple perseverance, and he has now moved on to postgraduate study as well as more time in Japan.

 “I’m currently completing a master’s degree in political studies at Kobe University in the Graduate School of International Co-operation Studies.
 I’m in my third semester and am finishing up the last of my papers before writing my thesis.
 I’ll be soon sending out a survey to 44 local governments in Japan engaged in sister city relationships with New Zealand, followed by interviews with public officials of several of those local governments.